Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 WHY NORTH EVIA?

-Various reasons may continue to bring you to North Evia: It’s still a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s port, the road to which was untouched by the fires.
-Or perhaps you are on a healing pilgrimage to Prokopi, also unharmed after a freak rainfall event occurred uncannily after believers gathered at its church to intercede for a miracle.
-Agia Anna may have lost its trees, but its endless sea views are still a scene of beauty.
+Various reasons may continue to bring you to North Evia: It’s a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s port, the evergreen road to which was untouched by the fires.
+You might also be on a healing pilgrimage to Prokopi, also unharmed after a freak shower of rain uncannily occured after believers gathered at its church to intercede for a miracle.
+Limni and Agia Anna may have lost their trees, but their endless sea views are still a scene of beauty.
 And then there’s Edipsos – with its thermal springs and a renowned spa hotel – which escaped unscathed.

 FIRST STOP: CHALKIDA

-Built around the Gulf of Evia, a waterside promenade lined with cafes-bars and restaurants is perfect for family strolls and kiddie scoots.
-Continue towards the old bridge that connects the mainland with the island, and you will find Asteria.
-An expansive outdoor waterfront bar and restaurant that caters to little ones, its family appeal include a fenced playground positioned within clear view of a section of dining tables.
+The city’s feature is a waterside promenade lined with cafes-bars and restaurants that is perfect for family strolls and kiddie scoots.
+Continuing past the old sliding bridge where you can witness the “crazy tidal waters” that riddled Aristotle himself, and you will find Asteria.
+An expansive outdoor waterfront bar and restaurant that hasn’t forgotten little ones, its family appeal include a fenced playground positioned within clear view of a section of dining tables.
 If we needed accommodation in Chalkida, we’d look between this part of the promenade and the center, or one of the seafront Airbnbs in Alykes.

 • Chalkida Waterfront Promenade